 It can happen to anyone at any time.
 It even happened to me just the other day.
 When I was casually scrolling my Facebook feed I saw a post on a local marketplace group that grabbed my attention.
 There it was, the perfect coffee table I had been searching for!
 I contacted the seller through Facebook Messenger to inquire if it was still available and it was!
 Even better, they would deliver it to my doorstep.
 But a minor inconvenience - I had to pay upfront, before the delivery, and... in the form of an eBay Gift Card?
 Hit the breaks.
 Not cash, not a bank transfer from a credit card, not even a debit card, but a gift card?
 Sounds suspicious?
 Because it is.

 Gift cards work like digital cash.
 Fraudsters can immediately redeem the code of the voucher without leaving any trace.
-As soon as they have the various gift card numbers, it varies by retailer whether there is just a number or also a PIN number and other information, from the back of the card, they are able to withdraw the remaining card balance.
+As soon as they have the various gift card numbers, they are able to withdraw the remaining gift card balance

 Even more tricky, gift cards can be misused in many different ways.
 Since they are not connected to your name or any other personal data or contact information, criminals can resell them for cheaper value or even convert them into cryptocurrency.

 The question is, why is gift card fraud becoming so common?
-Quite simply, Americans alone spend billions of dollars on gift cards making it the perfect target market for scammers.
-These criminals often ask you to purchase a gift card from a specific retail store, such as Walmart, CVS, or Target.
-And people who want to rip you off will think of the most creative ways to go about it.
+Quite simply, Americans alone spend billions of dollars on gift cards making it the perfect target market for scammers and hackers.
+These criminals often ask you to purchase an eVoucher from a specific retail store, such as Walmart, CVS, Target, or Amazon Gift Cards.
 How?
 Here are a few basic scenarios:

-- You are asked to pay with a digital voucher while using Facebook Marketplace or other online auctions sites instead of cash or bank card.
+You are asked to pay with a digital voucher while using Facebook Marketplace or other online auction sites instead of using cash or a bank account.

-- You might receive a call from someone claiming to be a government employee telling you to pay your taxes or other fees with a gift card in order to avoid a fine.
+You might receive a call or a text message from someone claiming to be a government employee telling you to pay your taxes or other fees with a gift card in order to avoid a fine.
 The government, whether the IRS, Social Security Administration, or other agency, does not operate in this way; this is definitely a scam.

-And these are just a few of the more common red flags out there.
-There are plenty more scams to look out for.
+And these are just the most common gift card scams.
+There are plenty more types of scam to look out for.

 A good scammer can outsmart the best of us, and that’s why gift card scams have become quite an issue for unsuspecting internet users.
-Thankfully, we’ve got some tips that can help you stay safe when using a gift cards.
+Thankfully, we’ve got some tips to help you stay safe when using a prepaid card.

 Gift cards should only be given as gifts to people you know or used as payment on the site they are intended for.
-NEVER use them as a form of payment to somebody you don’t know or a website you do not trust.
+NEVER use them to pay somebody you don’t know or a website you do not trust.
 Bonus Tip: Check for trustpilot scores next to websites.
 It’s always a good indicator if you can trust a website.

 When you purchase gift cards, ensure the protective stickers are intact on the back, the bar code hasn’t been tampered with, and that the PIN number hasn't already been revealed.

-Catching gift card fraudsters can be tough, but, bad news for them, not impossible.
+Catching gift card fraudsters can be challenging, but, bad news for them, is not impossible.
 Though they may think themselves uncatchable, how mistaken they are.
 For example, two men in California formed an elaborate gift card scheme and thought they could vanish without a trace.
 They were stopped by the police in Utah and are now sitting in jail for fraud and money laundering.
 Another woman was caught while buying expensive electronics with fraudulent gift cards.
-When she tried to pay for a MacBook worth $1700 with the gift cards, the cashier was suspicious, and, needless to say, it ended badly for her.
+When she tried to pay for a MacBook worth $1700 with the gift cards, the cashier was suspicious, and it ended badly for her.
 She was arrested for, amongst other things, theft and fraudulent use of the cards.
 Scammers are being caught by the police daily.
-Advanced verification systems, fraud recognition, and, most importantly, growing awareness of online security is helping catch these fraudsters in the act.
+Advanced verification systems, fraud recognition, and, most importantly, growing awareness of online security are helping catch these fraudsters in the act.

 Several major retailers, websites, and card issuers allow you to report fraud on their sites.
-These include Amazon, Google (for Google Play cards), Apple (for itunes gift cards), and more, which have a contact us or tech support option where, in some cases, they may be able to take action.
+These include Amazon, Google (for Google Play cards), Apple (for iTunes gift cards), and more, which have a contact us or tech support option where, in some cases, they may be able to take action.
 There are also websites that share scam alerts, such as the Better Business Bureau.
 Even if you didn't follow through with payment, you can also help others by reporting scams to the Federal Trade Commission or your state attorney general.